 The map on this page shows the combined risk score across a grid of 'pixels'.
-The catchments of the Char, Brit and Bride rivers have been analysed at a fine resolution, using 5m pixels.
-The surrounding area has been analysed at a 50m scale.
+The Dorset AONB area has been analysed at a 50m scale.
 The table below describes the factors considered in the analysis, and Appendix 2 shows the full scoring system.

 Areas of risk & description Dataset Level Res.
 Date Land use risk Some land uses inherently pose more of a risk of diffuse pollution.
 Arable land typically poses more risk to water quality than more natural habitats.
 Dorset habitat map L • • Slope Slope is a risk factor that poses a threat to water quality.
-APGB 5m Terrain Model N • • Soil type Some soils are particularly prone to run-off/erosion, while others represent a risk due to rapid leaching of pollutants in solution.
+OS 50m Terrain Model N • • Soil type Some soils are particularly prone to run-off/erosion, while others represent a risk due to rapid leaching of pollutants in solution.
 NATMAP soils N • • Hydrological connectivity [6] In some locations water is more likely to run over the surface due to the shape of the land.
 These suggest where there may be pathways for contaminated water.
-APGB 5m Terrain Model L • ٠ Proximity to watercourse Areas in the 'riparian corridor' are more likely to be connected to the watercourse.
+OS 50m Terrain Model L • • Proximity to watercourse Areas in the 'riparian corridor' are more likely to be connected to the watercourse.
 OSMM Water Network N • • Nitrate Vulnerable Zones (not used in scoring, but overlaid onto map) Areas designated as being at risk from agricultural nitrate pollution Nitrate Vulnerable Zones N • •